 How to submit

-Teen Challenge submissions are made directly to the KQED Youth Media Challenge website.
+Youth Challenge submissions are made here and go directly to the KQED Youth Media Challenge website.